-It is the policy of CONSENSUS to manage and operate its business in the manner of medical and chemical waste in accordance with Occupational Safety and Health Administration requirements.
+It is the policy of CONSENSUS to manage and operate its business in the manner that respects our environment and conserves natural resources.

 Everyone is expected to utilize resources appropriately and efficiently, to recycle where possible and otherwise dispose of all waste in accordance with Applicable Laws and regulations, and to work cooperatively with the appropriate authorities to remedy any environmental contamination for which CONSENSUS may be responsible.